-I’m an Associate Professor and Royal Society University Research Fellow at UCL.
+I’m a Professor and Royal Society University Research Fellow at UCL.

 I'm also deputy director of the Cosmoparticle Initiative.
 Previously I held fellowships in Oxford and Cambridge.
 I currently teach fourth year cosmology at UCL and am also highly active in public engagement.
 And I'm the author of some widely used scientific software.
 You can download my CV here.